 Jennifer is an outspoken advocate for criminal justice reform and has testified numerous times before the House and the Senate Judiciary Committees of the Missouri Legislature.
 Jennifer strongly believes that Missouri’s failure to ensure that indigent persons receive an adequate defense threatens the liberty and safety of every man, woman and child in Missouri.
 Jennifer has been trying to communicate this message through various methods for years.
 As a result of these efforts Jennifer was honored to be chosen as the 2015 recipient of the Missouri State Public Defender System’s “Director’s Award.”

 Jennifer serves the legal profession at the local, state, and national levels.
 Locally, Jennifer was President of the Boone County Bar Association (“BCBA”) from 2014-2015.
 She is told she is the youngest person ever elected BCBA President.
 She previously served as Vice President and Criminal Law Committee Chair of that organization.
 At the State level, Jennifer was appointed and serves as Council Member to the Missouri Bar’s Criminal Practice & Procedure Committee.
 She also is one of the five criminal defense attorneys to be appointed (along with five prosecutors) to the Drafting Subcommittee of the Criminal Law Committee, which was formed at the request of the Missouri Legislature to draft an expungement bill which passed in the spring of 2016.
 Jennifer served on the Missouri Bar’s Criminal Code Revision Subcommittee from approximately 2010-2013.
 On the national level, Jennifer is involved with the National Association of Criminal Defense Lawyers and was appointed to serve on the “State Legislative Affairs” committee of that organization.

-The highlight of Jennifer’s career to-date was on July 3, 2014, when she won the release of Anthony Williams.
-Anthony was only 14-years-old when he was arrested and spent more than 20 years wrongfully incarcerated prior to his release.
+The highlight of Jennifer’s career to-date was on July 3, 2014, when she won the release of an innocent man who was only 14-years-old when he was arrested and spent more than 20 years wrongfully incarcerated prior to his release.

 Jennifer has served on the Boards of Directors for the Columbia Chamber of Commerce and the Heart of Missouri United Way.
 Jennifer has been a frequent talk-radio guest on “The Gary Nolan Show” on 93.9 the Eagle since 2012.
 Jennifer lives just south of Columbia, Missouri with her husband Brant, and their two sons.